ShichenQiao/ECE-353-Final-Project/README.md

 **Apr 16, 2021 (J.Q.)**
 1. Uploaded Breaker 2.2, enabled four direction movements and launches.
 Still have problem with lcd/matrix race condition, and have problems with hitting an edge between two matched-color squares.

+**Apr 17, 2021 (J.Q.)**
+1. Uploaded Breaker 2.5.
+2. Made sure that newly generated square will not overlaps the ball, nor the tank.
+3. Solved lcd/matrix race condition.
+4. IMPORTANT: Added new game rule: when a ball hit a square whose color does not match, the ball will be reset, and the square will get a new randomly generated color.
+5. When a ball hit on the edge between two squares, the ball will be reset and the condition of the two squares will be determined simultaneously
+4. IMPORTANT: Added new game rule: when a ball hit a square whose color does not match, the ball will be reset, and the square will get a new randomly generated color.
+5. Fixed edge condition: when a ball hit the edge of two squares next to each other, the ball will be reset, and the conditions of the two squares will be determined simultaneously so that there will not be any half-broken squares caused by this edge condition.
+6. Added buffer values when calculating indexes from coordinates.
+This solved the problem will ball may go across a mis-matched square on its top or left.